beans

 Health Benefits

-Adzuki beans contain antioxidants, which fight free radicals and decrease inflammation.
-They help create healthy skin and are also rich in fiber, which helps facilitate digestion and regulate blood sugar levels, making them ideal for people with diabetes.
+Adzuki beans contain antioxidants that fight free radicals and reduce inflammation.
+They help promote healthy skin and are also rich in fiber, which supports digestion and helps regulate blood sugar levels, making them ideal for people with diabetes.

 Mung Beans: The Superfood